r3knit/sylvaindurand.org/posts/en/2019-05-04-gps-data-from-photos-with-python.md

                     points.append(latlong)
 ```

-You can then export `points` to display it on a map, for example with[Leaflet](https://leafletjs.com).
+You can then export `points` to display it on a map, for example with [Leaflet](https://leafletjs.com).